hrbrmstr/metricsgraphics/README.md

 -   Version 0.4.1 released - added support for linked charts (currently only works in `Rmd` files and mebbe Shiny if I can get more than one plot to show up in Shiny).
 See the [online Rmd demo](http://rpubs.com/hrbrmstr/52765) (scroll to bottom); also added some parameter error checking
 -   Version 0.5 released - added histograms (`mjs_histogram` & `mjs_hist`)
 -   Version 0.6 relased - added `mjs_grid` for `grid.arrange`-like functionality for placing multiple charts (ref: [<http://rpubs.com/hrbrmstr/metricsgraphics0-6>](http://rpubs.com/hrbrmstr/metricsgraphics0-6))
+-   Version 0.6.1 released - Fixed bug that broke widget in new shiny/shinydashboard context

 ### Installation